Dell M1000e: Powerconnect capabilities

 All PowerConnect M-series ("PCM") switches are multi-layer switches thus offering both layer 2 (Ethernet) options as well as layer 3 or IP routing options.

-Depending on the model the switches offer internally 1Gbit/s or 10Gbit/s interfaces towards the blades in the chassis.
-The PowerConnect M series with "-k" in the model-name offer 10Gb internal connections using the 10GBASE-KR standard.
+Depending on the model the switches offer internally 1 Gbit/s or 10 Gbit/s interfaces towards the blades in the chassis.
+The PowerConnect M series with "-k" in the model-name offer 10 Gb internal connections using the 10GBASE-KR standard.
 The external interfaces are mainly meant to be used as uplinks or stacking-interfaces but can also be used to connect non-blade servers to the network.On the link-level PCM switches support link aggregation: both static LAG's as well as LACP.
 As all PowerConnect switches the switches are running RSTP as Spanning Tree Protocol, but it is also possible to run MSTP or Multiple Spanning Tree.
 The internal ports towards the blades are by default set as edge or "portfast" ports.
 Another feature is to use link-dependency.
 One can, for example, configure the switch that all internal ports to the blades are shut down when the switch gets isolated because it loses its uplink to the rest of the network.

 All PCM switches can be configured as pure layer-2 switches or they can be configured to do all routing: both routing between the configured VLAN's as external routing.
 Besides static routes the switches also support OSPF and RIP routing.
 When using the switch as routing switch one need to configure vlan interfaces and assign an IP address to that vlan interface: it is not possible to assign an IP address directly to a physical interface.